 The decoded message, taken from William Shakespeare’s play Julius Caesar, is "Cowards die many times before their deaths; the valiant never taste of death but once."

-Display the Letter Frequency
+Letter Frequency Overhead

 By analyzing the ciphertext, students should notice the following: